python/typing/docs/spec/typeddict.rst

 above violations.  (`Use of Final Values and Literal Types`_ generalizes this to cover final names and literal types.)

 The use of a key that is not known to exist should be reported as an error, even if this wouldn't necessarily generate a runtime type error.
-These are often mistakes, and these may insert values with an invalid type if structural subtyping hides the types of certain items.
+These are often mistakes, and these may insert values with an invalid type if :term:`structural` :term:`assignability <assignable>` hides the types of certain items.
 For example, ``d['x'] = 1`` should generate a type check error if ``'x'`` is not a valid key for ``d`` (which is assumed to be a TypedDict type).

 Extra keys included in TypedDict object construction should also be caught.
 In this example, the ``director`` key is not defined in